Senators urge USA Hockey to end dispute with women's team - News 12 Now

 “These elite athletes indeed deserve fairness and respect, and we hope you will be a leader on this issue as women continue to push for equality in athletics,” the senators wrote.

-In a statement Sunday night, players said they hoped USA Hockey would approve terms discussed during a a href=’https://apnews.com/5633ecaada034f738c522289f3359897/Women’s-players-call-negotiations-with-USA-Hockey-productive’meeting/a last week.
+In a statement Sunday night, players said they hoped USA Hockey would approve terms discussed during a meeting last week.
 They said the agreement has the “potential to be a game changer for everyone.”

-The letter was signed by: Elizabeth Warren and Edward Markey of Massachusetts, Patty Murray of Washington, Dianne Feinstein of California, Patrick Leahy of Vermont, Richard Blumenthal of Connecticut, Maggie Hassan of New Hampshire, Sherrod Brown of Ohio, Thomas Carper of Delaware, Tammy Baldwin of Wisconsin, Robert Menendez and Cory Booker of New Jersey, Mazie Hirono of Hawaii and Bob Casey of Pennsylvania.
+The letter was signed by: Elizabeth Warren and Edward Markey of Massachusetts, Patty Murray of Washington, Dianne Feinstein of California, Patrick Leahy of Vermont, Richard Blumenthal of Connecticut, Maggie Hassan of New Hampshire, Sherrod Brown of Ohio, Thomas Carper of Delaware, Tammy Baldwin of Wisconsin, Robert Menendez and Cory Booker of New Jersey, Mazie Hirono of Hawaii, Bob Casey of Pennsylvania, Kirsten Gillibrand of New York and Amy Klobuchar of Minnesota.

 Follow Hockey Writer Stephen Whyno on Twitter at http://www.twitter.com/SWhyno .